Red Currant Jelly is a classic jelly that we prepare from scratch every year during the months of June and July in Europe.

 You would have to consume the jelly within only a few days.

-Commercial jams have chemical preservatives included which makes the jam taste strange and artificial.
+Commercial jams have chemical preservatives included, which makes the jam taste strange and artificial.

-Also, these preservatives might not always be good for you.
+Yet, these preservatives might not always be good for you.

 That is why you need to use plain old regular sugar instead so that the jelly preserves long enough and so that you can retain the natural flavor in the jar.